benjsmyth/etch-a-sketch/README.md

 # About the UI

-A Javascript web Ui of Ben Smith's Etch-a-sketch has been hooked up with code to generate an AI stylized image on the side.
+A Javascript web Ui of Ben Smyth's Etch-a-sketch has been hooked up with code to generate an AI stylized image on the side.

 ## Versions